 In this day and age, workforce development is a critical need of the global economy.
-As a result, the Office of Economic Development at Georgia Northwestern Technical College (GNTC) is committed to being a solution provider to employers combatting workforce challenges.
+As a result, the Office of Economic Development at Georgia Northwestern Technical College (GNTC) is committed to being a solution provider to employers combating workforce challenges.

 GNTC is a unit of the Technical College System of Georgia that provides technical education to citizens throughout its nine-county service area across Northwest Georgia.
 Accredited by the Southern Association of Colleges and Schools Commission on Colleges, GNTC offers a comprehensive range of associate degrees, diplomas, and certificates.
 Furthermore, through the Office of Economic Development, GNTC offers flexibility to employers by providing customized workforce training, both for immediate and future needs.

 At the Office of Economic Development, we are here to be an unlimited resource partner to our companies and communities.
 Whether learning about our various programs of study, apprenticeship opportunities, financial assistance, customized training, or professional development courses, the sky is the limit as to what GNTC can do to meet the needs of its customers.